 - Replacement fees are added if items are not returned within one year of being billed, or if they are returned damaged or with missing components.

-- Juvenile and Tween borrowers may check out any materials in E, JUV, Tween and Teen collections as well as adult Nonfiction books.
+- Juvenile borrowers may check out any materials in E, JUV, Tween and Teen collections as well as adult non-fiction books.

-- Teen patrons may check out items from all collections except videos in the Adult DVD and VHS collection.
+- Adult, Teen, and Tween patrons may check out items from all collections.

 |Checkout and Hold Limits

 |Videos (VHS or DVD)